nikola-enter21/piss-fmi-projects/README.md

-# Chat v2 - Real-Time Chat System
+# AuroraChat - Real-Time Chat System

-Chat v2 is a real-time chat application built with WebSockets, Kafka, Redis, and MongoDB.
+AuroraChat is a real-time chat application built with WebSockets, Kafka, Redis, and MongoDB.

 ---